clonematthew/N-body-Modelling/README.md

 2. An N-Body integrator.
 3. A basic binary finder code.

-The initial conditions generator is based on works by Andre et al (2010), Lada & Lada (2003) and Konyves & Andre (2016).
+The initial conditions generator is based on works by Andre et al (2010), Lada & Lada (2003), Chabrier (2003) and Konyves & Andre (2016).
 The N-Body code uses methods developed by Makino & Arseth (1992) and Kokubo et al (1997).
 The Binary Finder uses methods and equations from Pavel Kroupa.